Jarrio/haxe-react-native-firebase/README.md

 ```
 ---

-I wrote this up a fair little while ago so if there are issues, feel free to submit a PR or an issue and when I have time I'll give it a test
+I wrote this up a fair little while ago so if there are issues, feel free to submit a PR